nextflow-io/nextflow/docs/process.md

 are published into the `/data/chunks` folder.

 :::{note}
-Only files that match the declaration in the `output:` block are published, not all the outputs of the process.
+Only files that match the declaration in the `output` block are published, not all the outputs of the process.
 :::

 :::{tip}